 - 4x2K on the road running at a heart rate of 165 to 172 beats per minute followed by 1K at 135 beats per minute for recovery, this is over 7 miles of very hard running that makes for a significantly stronger 10K to marathon specialist

-- 8x1K at 20 seconds per mile faster then goal 10K pace with 1K at 20 seconds slower then goal race pace for recovery.
+- 8x1K at 20 seconds per mile faster than goal 10K pace with 1K at 20 seconds slower than goal race pace for recovery.
 Again, very difficult workout but also one that produces a significant physiological boost.

 - 10x800m on the road at 5K goal pace with 800m at 30 seconds per mile slower then goal 10K pace for recovery

 - 4x5K at 170 beats per minute followed by 1K at 130 beats per minute recovery (very easy recovery), twice the distance of your goal 10K which will make you twice as strong depending on how seriously you take your recovery afterward.

 These are just a few of the workouts I use in my own 10K preparation.

 I firmly believe in longer duration fartlek training sessions as they can help yield you results faster than just piling up slower miles week after week.